Keto-Friendly Baking: Selecting the Correct Keto-Compatible Tapioca Flour Options

 • Soluble tapioca fiber

 Soluble tapioca starch is created from non-GMO tapioca starch and is primarily used as a sweetener and dietary fiber supplement.
-It has no glycemic impact, unlike regular tapioca starch, 1 net carb per serving, and promotes an overall healthy gut microbiome due to the dietary fiber comprising the majority of the calories.3,4
+It has no glycemic impact, unlike regular tapioca starch, 1 net carb per serving, and promotes an overall healthy gut microbiome due to the dietary fiber comprising the majority of the calories.4,5

-How Many Carbs In Tapioca Flour?
+How Many Are Carbs In Tapioca Flour?

 As aforementioned, there are 89 grams of carbohydrates per 100 grams of dried tapioca.
 This means that on the keto diet, to stay in ketosis, a person would need to consume less than 20 grams of dried tapioca to ensure that their blood sugar levels do not spike or that they do not consume more than 20 grams of net carbs.